Course Title: Master of Arts in Creative Arts (Interior Design)

 Bachelor Degree (Honours 2.1 or above) in relevant disciplines.

 If English is not your first language you will need to provide evidence of your English language proficiency as detailed on our website.
 Applicants for this programme should have a minimum IELTS (Academic Version) English Proficiency of 6 overall (or equivalent) with nothing less than 6 in each component.

 Applicants are required to include a portfolio of relevant art/design work and a one-page research proposal with their application.

-The MA Interior Design programme, run by the Dublin School of Creative Arts at DIT, offers a unique opportunity for focussed study in an interdisciplinary environment that mixes studio practice with intellectual and historical inquiry.
+The MA Interior Design course, run by the School of Art and Design at TU Dublin, offers a unique opportunity for focussed study in an interdisciplinary environment that mixes studio practice with intellectual and historical inquiry.

-The programme is one of five delivered through the Creative Arts Masters Platform.
-Students on the MA Interior Design programme will join those on the other studio-based programmes in Product Design, Visual Communications, and Fine Art, and those on the Contemporary Visual Culture programme, where students study the theory and criticism of contemporary visual culture or the history of art and design.
+The course is one of five delivered through the Creative Arts Masters Platform.
+Students on the MA Interior Design course will join those on the other studio-based courses in Product Design, Visual Communications, and Fine Art, and those on the Contemporary Visual Culture course, where students study the theory and criticism of contemporary visual culture or the history of art and design.
 The Platform allows specialisation within a dynamic mix of practical and critical disciplines, placing particular emphasis upon practice engaged with critical and historical debate.

 Full-time students will take a total of 30 credits of coursework per semester.